GoC-Spending/contracts-data-web/content/category/10_office_management.markdown

 <script src="/rmarkdown-libs/crosstalk/js/crosstalk.min.js"></script>

 {{< entity_summary >}}
-The Government of Canada spent an estimated \$363.5M in 2021-2022 on office management contracts.
+The Government of Canada spent an estimated **\$363.5M in 2021-2022** on office management contracts.

+Across 26,703 contracts active since the start of the 2017-2018 fiscal year, 2,349 have at least one amendment (9%).
+Of contracts with amendments, the average increase in dollar value was 155% and the average number of amendments was 1.59.
+Cumulatively these amendments represent an increase of \$446.9M over the original contract values.

+The average contract duration was 1 years, and the average contract value (not including contracts under \$10k) was \$103.4K.
+The longest contract was 22.24 years.
+The largest contract by value (including amendments) was \$340.9M.

 {{< /entity_summary >}}

 ## Vendors